dmason-mlb/testrail-exporter/QUICKSTART.md

    - Suites with sections display an expand arrow

 2. **Select Items to Export**:
-   - Check the boxes next to suites or sections you want to export
+   - Click on the checkboxes to select/deselect suites or sections
+   - Click on suite/section names to highlight them for easier reading
    - Use "Check All" or "Uncheck All" for quick selection
    - Use "Expand All" or "Collapse All" for easier navigation

 3. **Export**:
    - Click either "Export JSON" or "Export CSV" depending on your needs
    - Choose a location and filename in the save dialog
-   - Watch the progress indicator at the bottom of the window
+   - Watch the progress percentage indicator at the bottom of the window
    - Wait for the export to complete

 ## Understanding the Export Files